Film Photography

 digital photography irrelevant to my artistic process.
 What matters to me is capturing the essence of a scene as I experienced

-colors without artificial saturation.
-Mid-tones are nuanced, highlights and
+artificial saturation.
+Mid-tones are nuanced, highlights and shadows retain

-post-processing to achieve an organic, lifelike quality: it is inherently
+achieve an organic, lifelike quality: it is inherently there.

 A